Yerba Mate: When to Enjoy, When to Avoid (+ Latte Recipe)Updated: March 12, 2018 Drinks and Tonics, Healthy Living, Recipes

-Yerba mate definitely contains caffeine and no small amount of it especially if it is steeped for more than just a couple of minutes.
+Yerba mate definitely contains caffeine and no small amount of it.
+This is especially true if it is steeped for more than just a couple of minutes.
 So, if you are looking to cut back on the caffeine, switching to yerba mate from coffee is probably not such a great idea.
-Black tea contains much less caffeine than yerba mate, and green tea even less.
+Black tea contains much less caffeine than yerba mate and green tea even less.

 The presence of l-theanine in white, black, green and oolong teas probably explains why people who are sensitive to caffeine and coffee can usually enjoy it, but may still experience problems with yerba mate.

 Below is the caffeine content of yerba mate, coffee, and tea for comparison purposes.
 Many people are very surprised to learn how much caffeine yerba mate actually contains.

 - Green tea: 25 mg caffeine per cup